Ben-Tiemeyer/tx-high-school-basketball-elo/README.md

 <i>Home Field Advantage</i>: 25<br>
 <i>Win Bonus(Learning Rate)</i>: 10<br><br>

-These parameters resulted in an average accuracy score of 10.49 per game
+These optimal parameters resulted in an average accuracy score of 10.49 per game

+# ELO Results

+Filtering down to only San Antonio area schools, an average ELO Rating was calculated for each school over the past 10 seasons (2009-2010 to 2018-2019) to determine the top 10 San Antonio Basketball Programs in each UIL Classification over the last 10 years.